 We welcome input from all University researchers, students and collaborators.

-- All staff and RHD students are welcome to join our University Yammer Group: Our digital research campus, the Petascale Campus Initiative (PCI).
+- All staff and graduate researchers are welcome to join our University Yammer Group: Our digital research campus, the Petascale Campus Initiative (PCI).

 - To express your interest in joining one of our expert groups (Faculty, Large Scale Computing, Research Data Management ...), contact Rowland Mosbergen.